Andrew specialises in Judicial Review, Parole Board advocacy and human rights.

 He has extensive practical experience of the criminal justice and penal systems and significant experience of conducting difficult, high profile judicial review challenges , test cases and appeals.

-He was a founder member of the Association of Prison Lawyers (APL) which was established in 2008 by a small number of practitioners and has grown to a membership of almost 400 members.
+Andrew is a founding member of the Association of Prison Lawyers (APL), established in 2008 by a small number of practitioners and has since grown to a membership of almost 400 people.
 He was instrumental in developing the organisation in size and profile.

 He was Chairman of APL between 2011 and 2013.